-Associate Professor of Law and Co-Director of the Institute for the Advancement of Legal Communication
+Associate Professor of Law, Director of the Institute for the Advancement of Legal Communication

 B.B.A., Mercer University